th2-net/th2-check1/README.md

 #### cleanup-time-unit
 The time unit for _cleanup-older-than_ setting.
 Available values are MILLIS, SECONDS, MINUTES, HOURS. _The default value is SECONDS_

+#### max-event-batch-content-size
+The max size in bytes of summary events content in a batch defined in _max-event-batch-content-size_ setting. _The default value is 1048576_

 ## Requried pins